subramanian-vv/Headlines-Today/README.md

 # Spider-Onsites-Task-4
-A News website using GNews API that displays the top 10 headlines, based on the country and language specified by the user.
+A News website using GNews API that displays the top 10 headlines, along with other details related to that, based on the country and language specified by the user.